affo98/AML24MST/README.md

 ![](figures/confusion_plot_baseline_ast.png)

-The figure below plots the first two principal components of all the songs in the original dataset.
-Large points indicates test-set songs that were misclassified by all 9 models.
+The figure below plots the first two principal components of all the songs in the baseline dataset using the features provided in the [GTZAN Dataset](https://www.kaggle.com/datasets/andradaolteanu/gtzan-dataset-music-genre-classification).
+Large points represent test set songs that were misclassified by all 9 models.
+We note that the misclassified songs were generally placed in regions of the latent space with a lot of overlap between genres.
+The clusters that were more distinct (e.g. classical and metal) had no misclassifications.
 ![](figures/pca_plot_misclassified.jpg)

 ## Discussion

-In relation to the main goals we conclude the following:

-1. The model that uses raw waveforms as input (HuBERT) has overall better accuracy than the models that uses mel-spectograms (AST and ResNet).
+1. The model that uses raw waveforms as input (HuBERT) has overall better accuracy than the models that uses mel-spectrograms (AST and ResNet50).
-2. The transformer models (HuBERT and AST) have better accuracy than the CNN model (ResNet).
+2. The transformer models (HuBERT and AST) have better accuracy than the CNN model (ResNet50).
-3. For the ResNet model, the adding noise data improces accuracy slightly (+ .013 from baseline).
+3. Adding noise data to the ResNet50 model improves accuracy slightly (+ .013 from baseline).
 Neither noisy- or generated data improved the performance of the AST.
-Generated data archieved the same accuracy as baseline data in the HuBERT model.
+Generated data achieved the same accuracy as baseline data in the HuBERT model.
+None of the models had large decrease in accuracy when trained noisy or generated audio files.
+This alludes to the models learning feature representations that are not only artifacts of the GTZAN data but could be applied to new test sets.

 There was a big difference in the performance across genres.
 Classical- and jazz music was easier for the models to classify correctly, whereas disco and rock genres were more often misclassified.

-From the PCA-figure we note that the misclassified songs were generally placed in regions of the latent space with a lot of overlap between genres.
-The clusters that were more distinct (e.g. classical and metal) had no misclassifications.
+When adding noisy data to the training data of the ResNet50 architechture, the correctly classified rock songs increased from 1 to 12.
+This raises the question of whether supervised music tagging methods could benefit from genre based pipelines.

-While listening to some of the songs that were misclassified by all the models we realized that we could not even agree on the genre of the song.
+While listening to some of the songs that were misclassified by all of the models we realized that we too could not classify the genre of the audio file.
 See for example [this rock song](https://jumpshare.com/s/VVWPKtGIc0Pn8y5wtkth).
-Music genres are not "hard labels" like cats or dogs, but are ambigious and might depend on the knowledge and the musical taste of the listener.
+This states that music genres are not "hard labels" like cats or dogs, but are ambigious and might depend on the knowledge and the music taste of the listener.

 ## Installation
 Clone or download this repository and set it as the working directory, create a virtual environment and install the dependencies.